 One thing that is true to almost everyone is the need not to be left out.
 As mentioned, Easter is a very short holiday.
 People are in a rush to get the holiday over with and get back to work, especially for many small and medium Kenyan businesses.
 If you want to be a great salesperson, creating a campaign running on everything Easter might be great for you.
 Push your campaign with things like Easter egg hunts.
 This is probably not popular in Kenya, but because of the Fear Of Missing Out (FOMO), many people could participate, driving your sales up.

 With that in mind, you can see how powerful sales and marketing is over the Easter period as a company and as a salesperson.
 It is time to take advantage of such crucial marketing opportunities.

 Are you looking to become a better salesperson?

-Here at Yusudi, we focus on a more practical approach when it comes to sales training in Kenya.
+Here at Yusudi, we focus on a practical approach when it comes to sales training in Kenya.
 We understand that first-hand experience is vital for any Kenyan salesperson.
-Therefore we offer 6 months paid attachment period to our best students after the eight weeks training program.
+Therefore we offer 6 months paid internship with one of our partner companies to our best students after the eight weeks of training.